Jasmin1117/AOOPSRS/README.md

 **IT Administrators:**
 - **Access Control:** Manage access levels and permissions for employees to ensure data security and regulatory compliance.
 - **Password Management:** Facilitate secure password management and updates for employee accounts, ensuring robust cybersecurity practices across the payroll system infrastructure.
-These needs are prioritized based on their importance and impact on users, ensuring the system meets their expectations effectively.

 ### Assumptions and Dependencies